DulnethFernando/promotion-web/README.md

 # promotion-web
 I made this website as a side project for my resume.
 I have added most of the things I know in this website.
+I added a couple of motion graphics for experimenting my skills.
+I had the idea of creating this website when I tried to create my own presentation software.
+But, it didn't work out as well as I thought so, I had the great idea of making a website promoting this.
+I learned a lot of things about css while building this.
+I learned some motion graphics, bezier curves and scroll animations.
+I made this website in 3 days.